Language Education Training Speech

 There is a specific learning profile associated with Down syndrome which includes areas of particular strength as well as areas children typically find more difficult.
 Children with Down syndrome often need more repetition and practice to achieve the important steps in early child development.
 Our Early Development Groups focus on early intervention, targeting the areas that we know are likely to be more challenging.
 Skills are broken down into smaller steps and targeted in the groups alongside parents to ensure opportunity and practice occurs at home.
 A range of activities are included in the group, adapted to meet the needs of children with Down syndrome.
 We also use resources and programmes specifically designed for use with children who have this particular learning profile.

-The structure of the group is flexible depending on the structure of the group.
+The structure of the group is flexible depending on the needs of the group.
 Below is a guide to what could be included although this detail would be agreed with individual groups.

 Information and advice provided around the learning profile associated with Down syndrome, areas of strength and difficulty, stages of development and relevant services.